-There's a village house in Sam A Tsuen, on the coast of the northeast New Territories, that has become a small restaurant and hostel for hikers.
-The Fook Lee Teahouse is a great place to halt for a meal while hiking through the area, such as following a route through Lai Chi Wo, but is also a top place for an overnight stay, and can be reached by an easy and very pleasant hike.
+There’s a village house in Sam A Tsuen, on the coast of the northeast New Territories, that became a small restaurant and hostel for hikers.
+The Fook Lee Teahouse is a great place to halt for a meal while hiking through the area, such as following a route through Lai Chi Wo, but sadly no longer a top place for an overnight stay.
+It can be reached by an easy and very pleasant hike.
 This hike might take only a couple of hours, but there are places to linger, and if you only head for Sam A Tsuen, you might spend four hours or more getting there.

 The hike starts at Wu Kau Tang, which is accessible by road, though has only an infrequent minibus service.
 Here, there’s a concrete path leading southeast initially, towards Sam A Chung.
 This passes alongside a stream, shaded by clusters of tall dense bamboo, and woodland.

 Soon, there’s an open area at Kau Kam Tso, where long abandoned fields are overgrown with scrub.
 A left turn leads to a terrace of houses that have been left empty.
 The doors to some are locked, though you can peer in through windows and see furniture and pictures.
 Some are open, and you can step carefully inside: with bowls, flasks, photos on walls and so forth, it seems people just upped and left, leaving many of their belongings behind.

 The trail now leads gently uphill. passes the upper reaches of the stream to enter a valley with scrub and grassland.
 The valley bottom is marshy in places; there are pillar like stepping stones across damp patches.

 Continuing east, the valley now starts dipping towards the east; water gathering here feeds a stream that drops eastwards, to the shore of Double Haven.
 The path mostly follows the growing stream to the coast.